dustingreville/group-project/README.md

 The rest like the homepage, feed etc are pretty unfinished or just basic.
 The homepage is just a hello welcome.
 Since its not the group making the entire thing together a lot isnt as finsihed as it should be or could be.

+# Branches

+All branches were created by Kuldip Sahota, each has their own html and js inside.
+Css is also in each of the sections Branches inside the CSS folder.
+So Upload for instance, will feature upload.html, upload.js and css/upload.css.
+The branches are kept orgainized, I (Kuldip Sahota) Always upload first to the feature branch then merge to the main branch.